Blue-Water Paradise: Where to Stay Near Hoyo Claro Cenote Without Selling a Kidney

 Los Corales Beach community presents another excellent location for rentals, with beachfront properties ranging from $150-400 per night depending on size and amenities.
 The area features walkable restaurants and small markets, reducing the need for constant taxi services.
 Many owners maintain relationships with drivers who offer better rates than street taxis—typically $35-40 for a round-trip excursion to Hoyo Claro.

 Insider tip: Rentals with kitchens can save a family of four approximately $75-100 per day on food costs, which quickly adds up to enough savings for that sunset catamaran cruise or several unnecessary beach hats you’ll never wear at home.
-Most rental hosts can arrange grocery delivery prior to your arrival for around $25, sparing you the adventure of deciphering Dominican supermarket layouts on day one.
+Most rental hosts can arrange grocery delivery prior to your arrival for around $25, sparing you the adventure of deciphering Dominican supermarket layouts on day one—a skill that becomes invaluable when following a comprehensive La Romana itinerary.

 Transportation Considerations: Getting To and From the Cenote